ProAgent: Building Proactive Cooperative Agents with Large Language Models: Introduction

-To assess the adaptive cooperative capabilities of ProAgent, we conducted performance evaluations using the well-established multi-agent coordination testing suite, \textit{Overcooked-AI} \cite{carroll2019utility}.
+This research delves into the capabilities of LLMs in tackling the intricate challenges of multi-agent coordination~\citep{yang2021overview, zhang2021multi, gronauer2022multi}, particularly in the realm of policy generalization~\citep{strouse2021collaborating, zhao2023maximum, li2023cooperative, li2024tackling}.
+Current approaches~\citep{carroll2019utility,jaderberg2017population,strouse2021collaborating,zhao2023maximum,li2023cooperative, li2024tackling} to developing cooperative agents rely primarily on learning-based methods, whose policy generalization depends heavily on the diversity of teammates they interact with during the training phase.
+Such reliance, however, constrains the agents' capacity for strategic adaptation when cooperating with unfamiliar teammates, which becomes a significant challenge in zero-shot coordination scenarios.
+We present \textbf{ProAgent}, an innovative and adaptable framework specifically designed to excel in coordination scenarios alongside novel agents.
+ProAgent comprises four essential modules: \texttt{Planner}, \texttt{Verificator}, \texttt{Controller} and \texttt{Memory}, along with the mechanism of \texttt{Belief Correction}.
+These modules synergistically enable ProAgent to actively predict teammates' intentions and achieve adaptive cooperative reasoning and planning without the need for prior training or finetuning.
+To assess the adaptive cooperative capabilities of ProAgent, we conducted performance evaluations using the well-established multi-agent coordination testing suite, \textit{Overcooked-AI}~\citep{carroll2019utility}.
 In this environment, two players must work together to maximize their score.
 The empirical findings from our evaluations reveal the following key insights: 1) ProAgent demonstrates remarkable proficiency in coordinating with various types of AI teammates across diverse scenarios.
-2) ProAgent exhibits a notable preference for collaborating with rational teammates, such as the human proxy, which showcases human-like behavior and suggests its active effort in understanding teammates' intentions to enhance cooperation.
-3) ProAgent achieves state-of-the-art performance in cooperation ability when compared to other AI agents and humans.
-These results collectively highlight the effectiveness of ProAgent as a cooperative AI across a wide range of scenarios.
+2) ProAgent exhibits a notable preference for collaborating with rational teammates, such as the human proxy, which showcases human-like behavior and suggests its active effort to understand teammates' intentions to enhance cooperation.
+These results collectively highlight the effectiveness of ProAgent as a cooperative agent across a wide range of scenarios.